Code-Institute-Submissions/milestone_2_rpoas/README.md

 Users tested the site using different bandwidths to ensure that the there were no significant loading time lags, particularly with the gallery and events page.
 Image height/width was set to an appropriate size and file sizes were compressed in order to minimise loading time.

+### Problem Solving

+User testing was carried out throughout the project, which identified some bugs.
+* The Google Maps API increased the font-weight of all text within the same section.
+This was corrected by targetting text with a class list to reduce the font-weight.
+* There was initial difficulty in deploying the website through GitHub pages.
+This was caused due to mistakenly creating a css file rather than a CSS folder.
+This was corrected by removing the empty CSS file and replacing it with a CSS folder.
+* Deploying through GitHub pages also identified an issue with the paths that linked the HTML pages to the CSS and JS pages.
+The paths were then corrected to ensure that the website deployed fully.

 ---
 ## Deployment